-Problem: You are running ConsoleOne to create or delete a GroupWise object.
-However, you are unable to

-Possible Cause: You are not connected to the correct domain.

-Action: Make sure you are connected to the correct domain.
-See "Connecting to a Domain" in "Domains"

-Possible Cause: You do not have sufficient eDirectory rights.

-Action: Make sure you started ConsoleOne with sufficient rights to the GroupWise object.

-Possible Cause: You do not have sufficient file system rights.

-Action: Make sure you have sufficient rights to the directory structure associated with the GroupWise domain or post office.
-See "GroupWise Administrator Rights" in "Security" in the GroupWise 6.5 the Pending Operations dialog box, but they are not completed.
+- Problem: You are running ConsoleOne to create or delete a GroupWise object.
+However, you are unable to perform the action. - Possible Cause: You are not connected to the correct domain. - Action: Make sure you are connected to the correct domain.
+See "Connecting to a Domain" in "Domains" in the GroupWise 7 Administration Guide. - Possible Cause: You do not have sufficient eDirectory rights. - Action: Make sure you started ConsoleOne with sufficient rights to the GroupWise object. - Possible Cause: You do not have sufficient file system rights. - Action: Make sure you have sufficient rights to the directory structure associated with the GroupWise domain or post office.
+See "GroupWise Administrator Rights" in "Security Administration" in the GroupWise 7 Administration Guide.